mlyszczek/psmq/readme.md

 ============

 All code follows **ANSI C** and **POSIX** standard (version 200112).
 Project has no hard dependencies.
-The only optional dependency is **embedlog** which enables more detailed debug logs (like, log location) and alows for easy logging onto file or other facilities.
+Since version v0.3.0, the only optional dependency is **embedlog** which enables more detailed debug logs (like, log location) and allows for easy logging onto file or other facilities.
 Without **embedlog** logs are still available but are only printed to stderr using stdio.

 Broker and psmq-sub optionally can support embedlog library for enhanced logging.